The Elite Nanny Team

 Health Savings Accounts are funded through contributions from the employer (you) and the employee (nanny).

-They’re basically piggy banks for your nanny that they can use in times of medical emergencies.
+They’re piggy banks for your nanny that they can use in medical emergencies.

 Though, you should know that the nanny owns the funds.
 When their employment with you ends, they will leave with whatever funds are left in the account.